openlibraryenvironment/platform-rs/INSTALL.md

 19. `request.note.enabled` - Controls if request notes should be added during `RequestItem` and `AcceptItem`.
 Boolean, defaults to _false_.
 20. `item.soft.delete` - Used during `DeleteItem`.
 Suppresses rather than deletes the item record.
 Boolean, defaults to `true`.

-Here is an example of needed entries which you need to POST to the endpoint `/configurations/entries`:
+Here is an example JSON of these entries which you need to POST to the endpoint `/configurations/entries`:
 ```
 {
     "module": "NCIP",